 Here’s a short story that will help you understand what a truly healthy relationship looks like.

 “You can’t handle the fact that you hurt me!”
-David said to me as we argued.
+David (my hubby) said to me as we argued.

 “What?
 Um, hellooo.
 I’m the master of handling stuff”, I thought.

 “YES, I can handle it!”
 I said to him.

 “No, you can’t.”
 He said.
 “You cannot handle the fact that you hurt me.”

 Sigh.
 “What exactly do you need from me?”, I asked.